-For any particular reaction, most of these additives will have no impact at all on the reaction you are trying to improve.
+For any particular reaction you are trying to improve, most of these additives will have no impact at all.
 When one of them does exert its effect it can be expected to be effective at low concentrations.
-For that reason, they can be tested at low concentrations and for this same reason, groups of them can likely be tested as a small group.
+For that reason, they can be tested at low concentrations and for this same reason, small groupings of them can likely be tested together.
 Any small packet of these additives should be chosen so they do not belong to the same general types.
 If a group of additives shows some activity in changing the important products ratio only then do experiments need to be done to deconvolute the group to discover which cause the improvement.

 When trying to improve a procedure, improving a method using an additive needs to be considered as much as completely replacing that reaction.